Premier (NASDAQ:PINC) Releases FY 2023 Earnings Guidance

-Premier (NASDAQ:PINC – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
+Premier (NASDAQ:PINC – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
 The company provided earnings per share (EPS) guidance of $2.63-$2.75 for the period, compared to the consensus estimate of $2.67.
 The company issued revenue guidance of $1.38 billion-$1.45 billion, compared to the consensus revenue estimate of $1.42 billion.

-Several research firms recently weighed in on PINC.
-Piper Sandler upgraded Premier from a neutral rating to an overweight rating and increased their target price for the stock from $39.00 to $45.00 in a research report on Wednesday, May 4th.
-Canaccord Genuity Group increased their target price on Premier from $44.00 to $46.00 in a research report on Wednesday, August 17th.
-Canaccord Genuity Group increased their target price on Premier from $44.00 to $46.00 and gave the stock a buy rating in a research report on Wednesday, August 17th.
-StockNews.com lowered Premier from a strong-buy rating to a buy rating in a research note on Thursday, August 18th.
-Finally, Credit Suisse Group increased their target price on Premier from $35.00 to $38.00 and gave the company an underperform rating in a research note on Wednesday, August 17th.
-Two analysts have rated the stock with a sell rating, one has assigned a hold rating and six have issued a buy rating to the company.
-According to data from MarketBeat.com, Premier currently has an average rating of Hold and a consensus price target of $42.83.
+Several equities research analysts have weighed in on the company.
+Piper Sandler raised Premier from a neutral rating to an overweight rating and raised their price target for the stock from $39.00 to $45.00 in a report on Wednesday, May 4th.
+Benchmark raised their price target on Premier from $44.00 to $46.00 and gave the stock a buy rating in a report on Wednesday, August 24th.
+Credit Suisse Group raised their price target on Premier from $35.00 to $38.00 and gave the stock an underperform rating in a report on Wednesday, August 17th.
+Canaccord Genuity Group raised their price target on Premier from $44.00 to $46.00 in a report on Wednesday, August 17th.
+Finally, StockNews.com downgraded Premier from a strong-buy rating to a buy rating in a report on Thursday, August 18th.
+Two investment analysts have rated the stock with a sell rating, one has given a hold rating and six have given a buy rating to the company.
+According to data from MarketBeat, Premier currently has a consensus rating of Hold and an average price target of $42.83.

 Premier Increases Dividend

-The company also recently announced a quarterly dividend, which will be paid on Thursday, September 15th.
-Shareholders of record on Thursday, September 1st will be issued a dividend of $0.21 per share.
-This represents a $0.84 dividend on an annualized basis and a yield of 2.26%.
-The ex-dividend date is Wednesday, August 31st.
-This is an increase from Premier’s previous quarterly dividend of $0.20.
+The business also recently declared a quarterly dividend, which will be paid on Thursday, September 15th.
+Investors of record on Thursday, September 1st will be given a dividend of $0.21 per share.
+This is a boost from Premier’s previous quarterly dividend of $0.20.
+This represents a $0.84 annualized dividend and a yield of 2.37%.
+The ex-dividend date of this dividend is Wednesday, August 31st.
 Premier’s dividend payout ratio (DPR) is currently 37.04%.

 Institutional Inflows and Outflows

-Large investors have recently bought and sold shares of the company.
-Captrust Financial Advisors lifted its holdings in Premier by 48.5% during the 2nd quarter.
-Captrust Financial Advisors now owns 1,362 shares of the company’s stock worth $49,000 after buying an additional 445 shares during the last quarter.
-DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main bought a new position in Premier during the 2nd quarter worth approximately $78,000.
-MetLife Investment Management LLC bought a new position in Premier during the 1st quarter worth approximately $84,000.
-Ensign Peak Advisors Inc bought a new position in Premier during the 1st quarter worth approximately $185,000.
-Finally, Covestor Ltd lifted its holdings in Premier by 83.4% during the 1st quarter.
-Covestor Ltd now owns 5,302 shares of the company’s stock worth $189,000 after buying an additional 2,411 shares during the last quarter.
-Institutional investors own 67.78% of the company’s stock.
+Several institutional investors have recently bought and sold shares of the stock.
+Captrust Financial Advisors raised its position in Premier by 48.5% during the second quarter.
+Captrust Financial Advisors now owns 1,362 shares of the company’s stock valued at $49,000 after acquiring an additional 445 shares in the last quarter.
+Thrivent Financial for Lutherans increased its position in shares of Premier by 17.7% in the second quarter.
+Thrivent Financial for Lutherans now owns 154,642 shares of the company’s stock valued at $5,518,000 after buying an additional 23,299 shares in the last quarter.
+Prudential Financial Inc. purchased a new stake in shares of Premier in the second quarter valued at approximately $271,000.
+DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main purchased a new stake in shares of Premier in the second quarter valued at approximately $78,000.
+Finally, UBS Asset Management Americas Inc. increased its position in shares of Premier by 11.3% in the second quarter.
+UBS Asset Management Americas Inc. now owns 280,910 shares of the company’s stock valued at $10,023,000 after buying an additional 28,584 shares in the last quarter.
+68.18% of the stock is currently owned by hedge funds and other institutional investors.

 Premier Company Profile